MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-role-types.md

 |Azure Object Anchor service|[Object Anchors Service](https://azure.microsoft.com/services/object-anchors/)|

 > [!IMPORTANT]
-> If you followed the instructions in the [Try or buy, and deploy Dynamics 365 Guides](setup-step-one.md) topic when you set up Dynamics 365 Guides, any users that you added were automatically assigned the **Author** role.
+> If you followed the instructions in the [Buy Dynamics 365 Guides](buy-guides.md) topic when you set up Dynamics 365 Guides, any users that you added were automatically assigned the **Author** role.
 You must explicitly assign the **Operator** role to specific users if you don't want them to have **Author** role privileges.

-## See also
+## Next steps

 - [Assign a role to an individual user](assign-role.md)
 - [Assign a role through Azure Active Directory groups](admin-assign-role-groups.md)